+Now consider $I_r$, and again distinguish two cases.
+If $I_r$ is disjoint from $C_s'$, then $C_{r+1}$ is also disjoint from $C'_s$, and $I_r$ is nested or disjoint from the $I'_j, j \leq s$.
+Hence, $(r+1,s)$ again satisfies the assumption above.

 Alternatively, if $I_r$ is not disjoint from $C_s'$, then there is a sub-interval $I_r' \subset I_r$ which defines a wave for $C'_s$.
 In that case, let $C'_{s+1}$ be the surgery of $C'_s$ at that sub-interval, and note that it is disjoint from $C_r$.
-Hence, $(r, s+1)$ satisfies the inductive hypothesis.
-By induction, the result follows. \end{enumerate} \end{proof} The surgery patterns produced by Lemma~\ref{lem:generating-patterns} are not yet sufficient for our purposes.
+Hence, $(r, s+1)$ satisfies the assumption above.

+After finitely many such steps, all surgery steps for the sequence $C_i$ have been taken, and we have constructed a partial pattern $\mathcal{I}'$ compatible with $\mathcal{I}$.
+Now, we can complete the construction as in i) to build the pattern $\mathcal{I}'$ with the desired properties. \end{enumerate} \end{proof} The surgery patterns produced by Lemma~\ref{lem:generating-patterns} are not yet sufficient for our purposes.
 We will need a second move to improve patterns; to describe it we use the following terminology:

 Suppose that $\mathcal{I}$ is a pattern for $C$, and suppose that $I \subsetneq J$ are two active intervals in $\mathcal{I}$.
-The two segments $w_- \coprod w_+ = J\setminus \mathrm{int}\,I$ can be interpreted (up to a small homotopy) as arcs with endpoints on $C(\mathcal{I})$, and we call these arcs \emph{wings}; compare Figure~\ref{fig:wings}.
-Observe that the two wings defined by a nested pair of intervals are homotopic as arcs with endpoints sliding on $C$.
+The two segments of $J\setminus \mathrm{int}(I)$, call them $w_, w_+$ can be interpreted (up to a small homotopy) as arcs with endpoints on $C(\mathcal{I})$, and we call these arcs \emph{wings}; compare Figure~\ref{fig:wings}.
+Observe that the two wings defined by a nested pair of intervals are homotopic as arcs with endpoints sliding on $C(\mathcal{I})$.

 We say that $I, J$ are \emph{directly nested} if there is no active $I'$ with $I \subsetneq I' \subsetneq J$.
 Suppose now that $I \subsetneq J$ are directly nested.
-In that case, wings define arcs that intersect $C(\mathcal{I})$ at most in their endpoints (compare again Figure~\ref{fig:wings} for this situation), since intersections of a wing with intervals $\hat{I}$ of the form $\hat{I} \subset J-I$ can be removed up to homotopy.
+In that case, wings define arcs that intersect $C(\mathcal{I})$ only in their endpoints (compare again Figure~\ref{fig:wings} for this situation), since intersections of a wing with intervals $\hat{I}$ satisfying $\hat{I} \subset J-I$ can be removed up to homotopy.